MundoAndino Home : Argentina Guide at MundoAndino

 Eolo Pons

-Eolo Pons' work is sometimes associated with that of his philosophical mentor Carlos Giambiagi (1887-1965), a native of Uruguay who was known for his writings on art and aesthetics and for his small paintings of the region of Misiones in Argentina.
-From 1958-1964, together with indigenous painter Medardo Pantoja (1906-1976), Jorge Gnecco (1914-1965), and Luis Pellegrini (1911-?), Eolo Pons established and taught at the Provincial Fine Arts School of Jujuy in the Andean northwest of Argentina.
+Eolo Pons' work is sometimes associated with that of his philosophical mentor Carlos Giambiagi (1887-1965), a native of Uruguay who was known for his writings on art and aesthetics and for his small paintings of Misiones Province landscapes.
+From 1958-1964, together with indigenous painter Medardo Pantoja (1906-1976), Jorge Gnecco (1914-1965), and Luis Pellegrini, Eolo Pons established and taught at the Provincial Fine Arts School of Jujuy, in the Andean northwest of Argentina.

 This article is licensed under the GNU Free Documentation License.
 It uses material from the Wikipedia article Eolo Pons